Simpson-Systems/.github/README.md

-# Calibre’s templates and governance policies
+# templates and governance policies
-This repository holds community health files and templates for Calibre’s open source and private repositories.
+This repository holds community health files and templates for System-Systems open source and private repositories.

 ## Table of Contents